carlosvidal/AI-Text-Enhancer/README.md

 # AI Text Enhancer

 A powerful web component for enhancing product descriptions using AI.
-This component integrates seamlessly with existing text editors and provides real-time AI-powered text enhancement capabilities.
+This component integrates seamlessly with multiple rich text editors and provides real-time AI-powered text enhancement capabilities.

 ## Features